grafana/explore-logs/src/README.md

 # Explore Logs

 Explore Logs offers a query-less experience for browsing Loki logs without the need for writing complex queries.
-Discover or narrow down your search by using by volume and text patterns.
+Discover or narrow down your search using by volume and text patterns.
 Uncover related logs and understand patterns—all with just a few clicks.

 ## Requirements